as-pect/as-pect/readme.md

   --reporter                           Define the reporter to be used.
 (Default: DefaultTestReporter)
     --reporter=SummaryTestReporter     Use the summary reporter.
     --reporter=DefaultTestReporter     Use the default test reporter.
+    --reporter=JSONTestReporter        Use the JSON reporter (output results to json files.)
+    --reporter=CSVTestReporter         Use the empty reporter (output results to csv files.)
     --reporter=EmptyReporter           Use the empty reporter.
 (This reporter reports nothing) --reporter=./path/to/reporter.js   Use the default exported object from this module as the reporter.